marcosgz/dalli-keys-match/README.md

 This gem add to the [Dalli::Client](https://github.com/petergoldstein/dalli) methods to list/filter/delete keys using regexp or string patterns.

-IMPORTANT: It's not recommended to use in production.
 Memcached binary protocol does not implement `stats cachedump` command.
-We are using telnet as workaround.
-And I recommend using it in the development environment or background jobs.
+This package is using telnet as workaround.
+It may not be performatic in an environment with high data volume.
+So It's not recommend using it in production.
+Useful for debugging or in background jobs.

 ## Installation